 - To begin with, take your first juggle on your dominant foot but the second with your weaker foot.
 Initially, all you need to do is perform one juggle with your weaker foot.

-- Once you are making controlled juggles with your weaker foot, try alternating juggles from your stronger foot to your weaker foot.
+- Once you make controlled juggles with your weaker foot, try alternating juggles from your stronger to your weaker foot.

 - Patience is key here, as is technique.

-- Once you are comfortable using both feet, you can freestyle your juggling order, switching from right to left as you please.
+- Once comfortable using both feet, you can freestyle your juggling order, switching from right to left as you please.

 6. Use Different Body Parts